microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     values for Prod.
 In this step, update the resource group that the Prod stage deploys into.

-16. Since we provided the template parameters using the builtin varibles feature in Azure DevOps we will now need to update the variables section of this pipeline definition.  **Alternatively, we could have simply provided the parameter in the format: -parametername parametervalue.
+16. Since we provided the template parameters using the builtin variables feature in Azure DevOps we will now need to update the variables section of this pipeline definition.  **Alternatively, we could have simply provided the parameter in the format: -parametername parametervalue.
-    However, items such as the adminPassword would then be passed to azure in an non-secure way.**
+    However, items such as the adminPassword would then be passed to Azure in an non-secure way.**
     Using variables can be helpful in a release definition, as they can enable some level of consistency within your stages, and allow for updates to be managed at the variables level